hund030/TeamsFx_Wiki_review/How-to-automate-cicd-pipelines.md

 ### Customize Provision and Publish pipelines

-To customize the Provision and Publish workflow, you can do the following:
+To customize the Provision and Publish pipeline, you can do the following:

 1. Change the trigger - By default, the workflow is triggered manually.
 1. Change the value of environment variable `TEAMSFX_ENV_NAME` - By default, the value is `dev`.